juju/juju-gui-charm/HACKING.md

 customary way (i.e., "test_*.py").

 ### Functional Tests ###

+** Note the following instructions are for Juju 1.x.
+Slight changes are required for Juju 2.x.**

 Running the functional tests requires a Juju testing environment as provided by the juju-test command (see "Getting Started", above).